firefoxfoxthrot/developer-web-site/_pages/ur-faq.md

-of how CBOR encoding works or debugging, you can use the [CBOR Playground](http://cbor.me/) to transform CBOR between hex and diagnostic notation, or if you prefer a command-line implementation, the [CBOR-cli](https://www.npmjs.com/package/cbor-cli), which can be installed with `npm` if you have Node.js installed.
+of how CBOR encoding works or debugging, you can use the [CBOR Playground](http://cbor.me/) to transform CBOR between hex and diagnostic notation, or if you prefer a command-line implementation, use the [CBOR-cli](https://www.npmjs.com/package/cbor-cli), which can be installed with `npm` if you have Node.js installed.

-Specifications for CBOR structures are written in the [Concise Data Defintion Language (CDDL)](https://datatracker.ietf.org/doc/html/rfc8610).
+Specifications for CBOR structures are written in the [Concise Data Definition Language (CDDL)](https://datatracker.ietf.org/doc/html/rfc8610).

 The [bytewords
-CLI](https://github.com/BlockchainCommons/bytewords-cli) can also be of use, since CBOR is converted to bytewords for text encoding when constructing URs.
+CLI](https://github.com/BlockchainCommons/bytewords-cli) can also be of use, since CBOR is converted to Bytewords for text encoding when constructing URs.